aolgin/dns-client/README.md

 =============

 make - compile the code
-make test - run the given test script make clean - remove all executables
+make test - compile the code and run the given test script make clean - remove all executables make utest - compile and run the unittests make debug - run gdb on the unit test executable make cleanall - remove all associated executables make unittests - compile the unit tests

 Correct Usage
 =============